raynamharris/vennbar/examples/pena2019/fig2venn.md

 see the female VTA and NAc and the male PFC as having greater than 25% DEGs shared between one or more stress groups, which the other three show &lt; 25%.
-I do see that in the female NAc, 50% of the genes are unique to either ELS or AS alone.
+I do see that in the female NAc, 50% of the genes are unique to either ELS or Defeat/STVS alone.
 Maybe this is what those results refer to…

 **Figure 2 heat maps:** I don’t often see two heatmaps with different clustering approaches shown side by side, but I like this.
 I’m more used